ministryofjustice/moj-design-system-backlog/docs/README.md

 ## Contributing

-You can contribute by discussing and proposing components and patterns.
+You can contribute by discussing and [proposing components and patterns](https://moj-design-system.herokuapp.com/community/propose-a-component-or-pattern).

-[Read our contribution guidelines](CONTRIBUTING.md) and then [check the community backlog](https://github.com/ministryofjustice/moj-design-system-backlog/projects/1) to see what's needed.

 ## The future